BIGJRA/BIGJRA.github.io/rejuv.md

     -   Seed Bomb

-Compared to some of her earlier fights, this isn’t that bad.
+Compared to some of her earlier fights, this isn't that bad.
 She uses a standard desert-based sun team, meant to catch your leads off guard with sleep + heat wave.
-If you can change up the weather, you’ll be golden.
+If you can change up the weather, you'll be golden.
 Alternatively, fighting fire with fire works well here, as only her own Ninetales and the frail Lycanroc resist your own Heat Wave.
 If you got here with your double battle ability, you could do one more.